-JESSICA BRILLHART is an American filmmaker who is widely known for her live-action VR work and her contributions to virtual reality theory.
+Jessica Brillhart is an American film director who is widely known for her pioneering work in virtual reality.

 An alumna of New York University’s Tisch School of the Arts and the Courant Institute of Mathematical Sciences, she joined Google in 2009 as their first filmmaker.
 She spearheaded numerous award-winning shorts and documentaries as part of their Creative Lab before joining the Google VR team in 2015.
 Brillhart worked with a team of engineers to help develop and field test the 16-camera live-action virtual reality rig and workflow now known as Google Jump.